Note: Joso’s Creekside location is now open to the public Wednesday-Saturday as of Oct 1, 2019.

 Play Area Features: Large 4 level climber with a ball pit and a double slide; 2 Plasma cars; Baby area with exersaucers; books; large foam blocks; and plastic toys.
 They have plans for a plasma screen where you can watch yourself dance and a merchandise area as well.

 Seating: There is an eating area at the front with 5 tables and a bench goes along one side of the play area.

 Additional Services: Small cafe with drinks, snack items and a short lunch menu; preschool; childcare; birthday parties.

-Overall Assessment: Not much has changed at Joso’s since we were last there 2 years ago.
-This year we met some friends there on a Friday morning.
+Overall Assessment: We met some friends there on a Friday morning.
 It wasn’t too busy and it was easy to get seats along the side of the play area and in the eating area.
-During busier times (Toonie Tuesdays, Saturday morning) it can be a little more challenging to find seating.

 Gordie and his friends (2 and 4 years old) all really enjoyed running around the climber.
 Even my friends 12 month old managed to crawl up so she could slide down the slide.
 The 3 and 4 year old boys also really enjoyed building with the foam blocks and the riding on the Plasma cars.

 It was a bit more mixed for baby Nicky and the 5.5 year old in our group.
 I would say they had a good time but not a great time.
 Nicky found it a little overwhelming in the baby area when the big kids were running in and out but she didn’t hate it and as time went on she got more confident.
 The 5.5 year old did not have a bad time but was less enthralled than the younger kids.

 The climber if a short 4 level climber.
 It is accessible for adults if you need to or want to go up, but it isn’t really built with adults in mind.
 There’s a ball pit at bottom and a double slide.